SCPassion/vanlife/README.md

 ## Author

-This project was created by Bernard Wong to demonstrate modern web development practices and showcase skills in React, Firebase, Vite, and Tailwind CSS.
+This project was created by SCP to demonstrate modern web development practices and showcase skills in React, Firebase, Vite, and Tailwind CSS.